wiremock/api-template-library/apisetu.gov.in-hpayushboard/index.md

 ---
 slug: "apisetu-gov-in-hpayushboard"
-name: "Board of Ayurvedic and Unani Systems of Medicine, Himachal Pradesh, Himachal\
+title: "Board of Ayurvedic and Unani Systems of Medicine, Himachal Pradesh, Himachal\
   \ Pradesh"
 provider: "apisetu.gov.in"
 description: "Board of Ayurvedic and Unani Systems of Medicine, Himachal Pradesh (http://hpayushboard.org/)\